 A concept speech refer to ideas, beliefs, theories, attitudes, and/or principles.
 When speaking about concepts, you may have to find concrete ideas in order to make abstract ideas more relatable and real to your audience.
 Example topics of a concept speech: socialism, romanticism, academic freedom, and more.
 To prepare for such a speech think of the following steps:

-A thought-provoking speech is to inform the audience about an article from a credible news source or journal.
+A thought-provoking speech is designed to inform the audience about an article from a credible news source or journal.
 Select an article that is inspiring, interesting, and meaty for your audience.
-Make certain that the author of the article you choose draws responsible conclusion on the subject matter being discussed.
+Make certain that the author of the article draws responsible conclusions on the subject matter being discussed.

 Example outline for a Thought-Provoking Speech